mobxjs/mobx-state-tree/docs/getting-started.md

 })

 const store = RootStore.create({
-    users: { } // users is required here because it's not marked as optional })
+    users: { } // users is not required really since arrays and maps are optional by default since MST3 })
 ```